cdervis/Polly/Docs/docs/cpp.md

 Other types, such as scalar types like vectors, matrices and `GameTime` are **not reference-counted**; they're simply trivial types.

 If you're unsure whether a type is reference-counted, look at its declaration in the C++ header.
-Reference-counted types are denoted by their usage of the `pl_object()` macro.
+Reference-counted types are denoted by their usage of the `#!cpp PollyObject()` macro.

 ### Object Operators

 All Polly objects support operators `==`, `!=`, `<`, `<=`, `>` and `>=`, which compare the implementation pointers between
 two objects numerically.

-This means that, for example, `obj1 == obj2` will compare whether two objects point to the same internal object.
+This means that, for example, `#!cpp obj1 == obj2` will compare whether two objects point to the same internal object.
 In other words, whether they share a reference to the same object.

-An object can also be evaluated as a `bool`, where it returns true if it's a valid object.
+An object can also be evaluated as a `#!cpp bool`, where it returns true if it's a valid object.

 ```cpp
 auto img = Image(); // Default-constructed image